 Training Obligations

-1. The Contractor shall conduct and carry out the training of personnel of the Authority and developing States on an ongoing basis in accordance with the approved Training Plan commitment under Schedule 8 to the Exploitation Contract, these Regulations and applicable Standards, and taking into account the Guidelines.
+1. The Contractor [and the Enterprise] shall conduct and carry out the training programs for the personnel of the Authority and developing States on an ongoing basis in accordance with the approved Training Plan commitment under Schedule 8 to the Exploitation Contract, these Regulations and applicable Standards, and taking into account the Guidelines.

-2. The Contractor, the Authority and the Sponsoring State or States may, from time to time, as necessary, revise and develop the Training Plan by mutual agreement, taking into account [the special needs of developing States, in particular geographically disadvantaged States and landlocked States] and [applicable Standards, and taking into consideration]Guidelines.

-[5.
+[2.
 The Contractor shall in the Training Plan:

 (a) include measures to ensure the protection of the health, safety and rights of trainees; and

-() demonstrate how gender equality, inclusivity, non-discrimination, and diversityare implementedin the Contractor’s approach to training opportunities.]
+(b) have due regard to gender equality, inclusivity, non-discrimination, and diversity in the Contractor’s approach to training opportunities.]